FlaxEngine/FlaxDocs/manual/graphics/textures/texture-window.md

 ![Textures](media/texture-window.jpg)

-**Texture Window** is the main tool to preview and reimport texture assets.
-To show it simply double-click on a texture in a *Content* window.
+The **Texture Window** is the main tool to preview and re-import texture assets.
+To access it simply double-click on a texture in a *Content* window.

 ## Interface